siggisv/remotemo/docs/API_design.md

   \
   If set to `true`, the content of the screen scrolls up one line when the cursor goes below the bottom line.
-- text wrapping: `char`
+- text wrapping: `character`
   \
-  This can be set to `off` (text printed beyond the right border gets lost), `char` (text wraps to next line.
+  This can be set to `off` (text printed beyond the right border gets lost), `character` (text wraps to next line.
 This might happen in the middle of a word) or `word` (text wraps to the next line, if possible at the last whitespace before getting to the right border).